anayaHiberus/redmineeditor/src/main/resources/com/hiberus/anaya/redmineeditor/Readme.txt

 Actions:
 - Discard and reload: Fetches remote data, overrides local changes.
 - Save and reload: Uploads modified data to Redmine.
 The app is kept open.
 - Save and exit: Uploads modified data to Redmine.
-Exits the app afterwards.
+Exits the app afterward.